38 Nerdy Wedding Cakes You'll Love

 A Rubik's cube cake is perfect for any puzzle-loving geeks!
 The colors on the cube are perfect.
 I'm sort of wondering if the colors on the cake are in an order that would allow it to be solved if it were a real cube.
 Nobody likes a sticker-peeler!

 This Katamari cake is amazing!
 I would be tempted to design it in such a way that there was something stuck to it, but would probably go over-board!
 Pretty good idea to keep it simple so people know right away that it's from Katamari and not just a ball made up of random things!

 Wow, part of me kind of hopes that this wasn't actually used for a wedding.
 While it's a cool idea to have a cake that features Luke Skywalker keeping warm in the guts of a dead Tauntaun, it's kind of morbid and really just kind of gross.
 Tons of points for creativity, though!

 Awesome usage of wafer cookies and rolos to create an Intel motherboard cake.
 It really just doesn't get much nerdier than this!

 Okay, maybe it does get nerdier than the motherboard cake!
 This pseudo-code cake is absolutely fantastic and the equally nerdy cupcakes on the lower tiers are perfect.
 Whoever designed this cake deserves the Turing Award!

 I'm not sure what's with the anime figurines in the front, but a companion cube wedding cake from Portal!?!?!
 Awesome!
 I would LOVE to have this cake!
-I would feel so guilty eating it, though.
-Heck, I'd feel guilty putting the cake in the oven -- how could you subject a companion cube to such heat?!
+I would feel so guilty about eating it, though.
+Heck, I'd feel guilty putting the cake in the oven—how could you subject a companion cube to such heat?!